 - Merge the micex_fix.xml customization with the base protocol, for example FIX44.
 Use the <path>\QFAdaptor\tools\xml_dict_conversion\dict_merge.cmd command line to do the merging.

-- Take the merged XML file and follow the instructions specified in chapter Generating C++ business objects for standard or customized FIX protocol versions
+- Take the merged XML file and follow the instructions specified in the chapter Generating C++ business objects for standard or customized FIX protocol versions

 APPENDIX A. Configuration Reference